Northwest Trek: Nature trails

+Kids Trek Playground

+The Kids Trek Playground is at the front of the park, near the main entrance and dining area.
+The playground is themed like a forest landscape.
+Its centerpiece is a fake 20 ft tall hollow tree stump you can climb inside to access the upper level of the playground.
+In addition, there are rope nets and ladders connecting different areas, tunnels where small ones can crawl and explore, and several slides.

 Learning centers

 The walking tour has two learning centers: the Cheney Family Discovery Center and the Baker Research Cabin.
 Both feature animals and hands-on activities for children.

 Cheney Family Discovery Center

 Cheney Family Discovery Center is located close to the tram boarding station.
 At the Cheney Family Discovery Center visitors can touch several fur pelts of Pacific Northwest animals, participate in children's crafts, and view several animals.

-Animal species that can be seen in Cheney Family Discovery Center include rough-skinned newt, western toad and gopher snakes.
+Animal species that can be seen in Cheney Family Discovery Center include rough-skinned newt, pacific tree frog, spadefoot toad, western toad and garter snake.

 Baker Research Cabin

 The Baker Research Cabin is located in between the gray wolves and the red foxes.
-In Baker Research Cabin visitors can see wolves and view coyotes and red foxes by remotely controlled cameras.
+In Baker Research Cabin visitors can see wolves and view red foxes by remotely controlled cameras.